natadecua/rialc1-ui/README.md

 5. Main features:
    - Use the 2D map interface to explore tree crown polygons and classification results
-   - Click "View 3D Model" or "View Direct 3D Viewer" for 3D point cloud visualization
+   - Click "View YZ Point Cloud" to open the WebGL 3D viewer for individual trees
+   - Toggle between species and prediction coloring on the map
-   - Analyze tree identification results in both 2D and 3D
+   - Analyze tree identification results with interactive overlays

 ## Project Structure